ktorio/ktor-documentation/codeSnippets/snippets/timeout/README.md

 # Timeout

-A sample Ktor project demonstrating how to use the [HttpTimeout](https://ktor.io/docs/timeout.html) feature.
+A sample Ktor project demonstrating how to use the [HttpTimeout](https://ktor.io/docs/timeout.html) plugin.

 ## Running